gecio/gecio.github.io/docs/_imke/accessmanagement/webterminal/index.en.md

 ## k9s

-As an alternative to the Kuberetes Dashboard, many users desired a graphical version of `kubectl`.
+As an alternative to the Kubernetes Dashboard, many users desired a graphical version of `kubectl`.
 In response `k9s` was created.
-As a console tool, it visualizes the resources in the cluser, just like `htop` does for system load.
+As a console tool, it visualizes the resources in the cluster, just like `htop` does for system load.
 ![k9s](k9s.png)

 Exit `k9s` via the command `Ctrl-c`.